 From December 1, 2017, certificates can be reissued using the following steps.

-- From early December, certificates due to be reissued will be shown in the Xolphin Control Panel along with the final reissuing date.
-Furthermore, information regarding certificates that should be reissued will be sent via email.
+- From early December, certificates due to be exchanged will be shown in the Xolphin Control Panel along with the final reissuing date.
+Furthermore, information regarding certificates that should be exchanged will be sent via email.

 - Choose ‘Reissue’ in the Xolphin Control Panel for every certificate due to be reissued.
 We recommend generating a new CSR.
 Alternatively, the previous CSR can be re-used.
 It can be found in the Control Panel as well.